Gibraltar International Bank Limited is authorised and regulated by the Gibraltar Financial Services Commission.

 Each Accountholder shall be jointly and severally liable to the Bank for any liabilities, including loans, assumed by an individual Accountholder or by any other Accountholder or by any attorneys (within the limits of their powers).
 The consent of the Accountholders and the Bank shall be required to add a new accountholder and to make other changes to the identity of the parties to the joint account Agreement.
 Unless instructed to do otherwise, the Bank shall be authorised to credit to the joint account any and all amounts and assets it receives in the name of any one of the Accountholders.

 An instruction signed by any one Accountholder (or of his/her assigns) shall be sufficient to relieve the Bank of any liability whatsoever toward all of the Accountholders in relation to the acts performed on the joint account.
 The Accountholders also undertake jointly and severally to guarantee and release the Bank from any claims for damages or other claims which may be instituted against it by third parties.
 The joint account Agreement shall remain valid until such time as it is revoked in writing.
 The joint account Agreement shall not lapse upon the death of one or more of the Accountholders.
 The Bank reserves the right to terminate the joint account Agreement at any time.
-In case of the death of any one of the Accountholders that deceased Welcome to your bank.
-Gibraltar International Bank Limited is authorised and regulated by the Gibraltar Financial Services Commission.
-GIB v1 2015 Accountholder’s lawful heirs shall become the lawful successors.
-However the Bank is not obligated to investigate any mutual entitlements of the joint account Accountholders and takes no responsibility for any wrongful interventions into ownership or any other rights.
+In case of the death of any one of the Accountholders that deceased Accountholder’s, lawful heirs shall become the lawful successors.
+However, the Bank is not obligated to investigate any mutual entitlements of the joint account Accountholders and takes no responsibility for any wrongful interventions into ownership or any other rights.

 PART 3 Client Instructions

-The Bank may offer to the Client other means of providing instructions for example internet or telephone banking, or by fax.
+The Bank may offer to the Client other means of providing instructions for example internet, telephone-banking or email.
 The Client fully accepts all risks inherent in providing instructions by such other means of Communication and in particular those arising from errors in transmission or understanding, mutilation, alterations, duplication, delay, forgery or abuse by third parties, and relieves the Bank from all liability in the event of damages being sustained by the Client except in the case of serious or intentional misconduct by the Bank.

 The Client may instruct the Bank that a third party is authorised by the Client to operate the account.
 The Client may limit the power delegated to the Authorised Person including but not limited to the following: